chaiben/Jump2Digital-PricePlans/README.md

-# JUMP2DIGITAL - Plan de precios
+# JUMP2DIGITAL - Price Plans

 This project is part of Jump2Digital Hackaton.
-You can see the final result at the github pages - [click here](https://chaiben.github.io/jumpdigital-planprecios/)
+You can see the final result at the github pages - [click here](https://chaiben.github.io/Jump2Digital-PricePlans/)

 ## Requirements